jrgrantham/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map returns a new array, ,forEach mutates the original array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function stored as an object property.

 3. What is closure?
+the 'area' of code that a function surrounds. functions cannot see variables inside closure. (tinted windows)

 4. Describe the four rules of the 'this' keyword.
+- window binding - refers to the global object
+- Implicit binging - refers to the local object
+- New binding - links a keyword to a value (constructor)
+- Explicit binding - invocate and assign a value or copy

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to inherit the constructor properties from the class its extending.

 ## Project Set up